Johannes Høsflot Klæbo is a cross-country skier and celebrity figure here in Norway. Let’s meet the man behind the eye-catching social media profiles.

 The Norwegian clearly has a visual appeal, his face can be seen in shop windows, on billboards, and in magazine advertisements across Norway.
 Klæbo is the face of Hufs, a Norwegian hair product.

 Many will recognise the face of Johannes Høsflot Klæbo and here in Norway there are perhaps not many more recognisable faces than his.
-His popularity he in his homeland is huge, but it remains to be seen if his can break into the European market.

-The future is bright for this 22-year-old cross-country skier, and as long as he can keep a level-headed approach to fame, his sporting future is a very exciting one.
-He has certainly made an impressive start to his career and will continue to train hard to achieve greatness.
+The future is bright for the Norwegian skier, and as long as he can keep a level-headed approach to fame, his sporting future is a very exciting one.

 Nice article Mathew.
 I’ve lived in Tromsø, for 5 years and in that time learnt to ski so love watching how effortless the Norwegians make it look.
 Klæbo is in a different class of course and it’s great watching him take it to a higher level.